pokui/nsrc-gns3/docs/topology/noc/index.md

 * RT login: `root` and `nsrc+ws`
 * mysql root password: `nsrc+ws`

+# Configuration

-How you then configure the NMM tools is up to you.
+The NMM tools are in an unconfigured state.
+You can configure them following the NMM lab exercises, but ultimately how you configure them is up to you.
 You could:

 * Monitor the classroom hardware (access point, switch)
 * Monitor external resources (e.g. smokeping DNS test to 8.8.8.8)